-I have something embarrassing to admit.
 I grew up in the Triangle, an area with a huge population of passionate sports lovers, but I am not into sports myself.
 I do not have a favorite team or a single piece of fan gear.
 While I was in college I would constantly be asked, “Oh, so you want to be a sports dietitian?
 What team do you hope to work for?”
 And I would begin explaining myself.
 That was until I began to label my interest as “Performance Nutrition.”

 While I no longer get as many questions about which sports team I want to work for, I do find there is still confusion over what services a Registered Dietitian, and more specifically, what a Performance Dietitian has to offer.

 First, I want to explain what Performance Nutrition IS NOT:

 I can’t tell you how many articles, ads, and emails I run into with titles like, “10 Secret Foods That Will Make You Strong Like a Navy Seal” or “5 Foods That are Destroying Your Gut to Stop Eating Now!”

 They usually jump right into food choices without any mention of what your caloric intake should be, or what your macronutrient composition should consist of.
 They just focus on the quality of certain foods when only looking at them in isolation.